 Cremona - Accademia Stauffer

-The Stauffer Foundation is a private institution devoted to the promotion and preservation of musical and cultural heritage.
+The Stauffer Foundation is a private Italian institution devoted to the promotion and preservation of musical and cultural heritage.
 It was established in 1970 by Walter Stauffer, a visionary Swiss-Italian entrepreneur and philanthropist deeply connected with Cremona.
 The mission of the Foundation is to foster the teaching of string instruments, to support musicological research and to safeguard the violin-making tradition that has made Cremona world-famous.
-It also supports some of the most important musical institutions in Cremona, including the International School of Violin Making, the “Museo del Violino Antonio Stradivari” Foundation and the Department of Musicology and Cultural Heritage of the University of Pavia.
+It also supports some of the most important musical institutions in Cremona, including the International School of Violin Making, the “Museo del Violino Antonio Stradivari” Foundation and the Department of Musicology and Cultural Heritage of the University of Pavia

 Contact